 Duodenal ulcer is more frequent compared to gastric ulcer, it is located immediately in the postpyloric region, in the first few cm after the pyloric valve, usually in the anterior wall of the duodenal bulb, but can also be in the posterior wall (bulbar ulcer) and much less frequently - in the post-bulbar portion.
 Sometimes the ulcers are multiple and can be placed face to face on the anterior and posterior walls - mirror ulcers.
-Complications: a) hemorrhage, usually from the ulcer of the posterior wall, b) perforation of the ulcer of the posterior wall, c) penetration of the ulcer of the posterior wall, usually in the head and body of the pancreas, which can lead to pancreonecrosis, d) inflammatory processes - periulcerous duodenitis and periduodenitis with the formation of adhesions with adjacent organs, e) scar complications - stenosis and deformation of the ulcer of the posterior wall.
+Complications: a) hemorrhage, usually from the ulcer of the posterior wall, b) perforation of the ulcer of the posterior wall, c) penetration of the ulcer of the posterior wall, usually in the head and body of the pancreas, which can lead to pancreonecrosis, d) inflammatory processes - periulcerous duodenitis and periduodenitis with the formation of adhesions with adjacent organs, e) scar complications - stenosis and deformation of the duodenal bulb, which is found only in the ulcer of the posterior wall.
 Malignancy is never observed.